jorgefranconunes/tea/00README-developers-eclipse.txt

 3.3.
 Click finish.
 (If eclipse asks you to remove the tea/bin folder and
      its contents, don't do it - say No.).

-4. If you whish to use the JUnit libraries provided with the source release or have already setup a build.conf file with the JUnit libraries, please skip to step 5.
+4. If you wish to use the JUnit libraries provided with the source release or have already setup a build.conf file with the JUnit libraries, please skip to step 5.
 Otherwise please read these 4.* steps on how to configure JUnit libraries suitable for your IDE environment.